Professor Anne CroninProfessor of Cultural Sociology

 How can an analysis of promotional culture illuminate the logics of neoliberal capitalism and practices of marketisation?

-I am currently researching the Public Relations industry and its relationship to contemporary advertising, marketing and promotional culture in the context of neoliberal capitalism.
+In other recent research I have analysed the Public Relations industry and its relationship to contemporary advertising, marketing and promotional culture in the context of neoliberal capitalism.
 The PR industry has expanded rapidly in recent years and its practices have shifted to address a range of social and technological changes (eg public cynicism towards mainstream media and ‘spin’, public disengagement from diverse civic institutions, and the rise of social media).
-My analysis explores the new interface that PR creates between commercial culture and the political culture of democracy.
+My research explores the new interface that PR creates between commercial culture and the political culture of democracy.
 This is a form of 'commercial democracy' that engenders new articulations of (political) representation, voice, engagement and values.

 My key research concerns are summaried in the following books (see full publication list elsewhere):